 The NYC courts will generally raise an eyebrow at prenups that waive a spouse’s right to spousal support, and in some cases may invalidate those provisions if it will leave the spouse destitute or forced to seek public assistance.

 What are the advantages of having a New York City premarital agreement?

-With the guidance of experienced family law attorneys, you can ensure your premarital agreement protects you and your loved ones in the unfortunate event of a split.
+With the guidance of experienced prenup lawyers, you can ensure your premarital agreement protects you and your loved ones in the unfortunate event of a split.

 What are the disadvantages of having a prenuptial agreement?